 For this case, we’d recommend you our budget-friendly pick, the truly awesome Logitech G203.

 Scenario 3: Because of your large hands, you are having a great degree of difficulty in finding the right R6 gaming mouse for your needs.

-In this case, we’d recommend you the BenQ Zowie FK1-B, which also has an extra large model should your hands be bigger then the average person with large hands.
+In this case, we’d recommend you the BenQ Zowie FK1-B, which also has an extra-large model should your hands be bigger than the average person with large hands.

 Getting your hands on a game-specific mouse will provide you with a great degree of added performance.
 Having the right game-specific features at your disposal allows you a great level of flexibility to boost your performance.

 Though we already reviewed six of the best mice for R6, there were a number of pretty strong competitors for the top spots, which we feel deserve an honourable mention.
 Those include the SteelSeries Rival 600, Glorious Model O, and Razer Viper Ultimate.